frctl/fractal.build/docs/guide/06-core-concepts/04-context-data.md

  };
  ```

- When our component is now rendered with this data, we will get a list of ten members, all with realistic names and email addresses.
+ When our component is rendered with this data, we will get a list of ten members, all with realistic names and email addresses.
 And if we want to generate 100 list items instead, all we have to do is update the value of the `memberCount` constant to 100.

  Obviously this is a simple example, but the principle can often be useful when you want to preview components with large amounts of data in them.